jerry81/GHP/2025/oct.md

 - 10/23
 - politics
+  - canada BC bans new crypto mining ops from connecting to power grid
   - national debt > 38B
   - trump says he's doing better than lincoln and washington
   - speculation that he doesn't want to ever leave white house